alisadiq91/financeTracker/README.md

 ## Features to implement

 1. I thought it would be a good idea for the admin to be able to send feedback to a user regarding their recipe.
-For example, if the users recipe is not considered middle eastern food, the admin can contact the user to discuss this with them, as oppose to just editing or deleting the recipe.
+For example, if the user's recipe is not considered middle eastern food, the admin can contact the user to discuss this with them, as oppose to just editing or deleting the recipe.

 # **404 Error page**